Wilzzu/TwitchDropsManager/README.md

 ## Usage

 1. Open Twitch and navigate to any stream.
-2. The extension will automatically display your available Twitch drops and their status under the stream window.
+2. The extension will automatically display your available Twitch drops and their status under the stream.
 3. You can change different settings by right clicking the extension icon in the top right corner of the browser and selecting `Options`.

 ## License